Skip to content

 • Kernel-level sandboxing (use gVisor/Firecracker for that)

-• Hallucinated text content (Edictum enforces contracts on actions, not words)
+• Hallucinated text content (Edictum enforces rules on actions, not words)

 • Network-level attacks (use network policies)